ebdrup/json-schema-benchmark/reports/revalidator.md

 `multiple dependencies subschema, wrong type`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `multiple dependencies subschema, wrong type other`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `multiple dependencies subschema, wrong type both`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`dependencies with boolean subschemas, object with property having schema false is invalid`|Expected result: `false` but validator returned: `true`
+`dependencies with boolean subschemas, object with both properties is invalid`|Expected result: `false` but validator returned: `true`
 `dependencies with escaped characters, invalid object 1`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `dependencies with escaped characters, invalid object 2`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `dependencies with escaped characters, invalid object 3`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**